 Wanting to learn how to play Roulette, your best bet is to familiarize yourself with the game before wagering any money.
-The best way to do this is to enjoy some roulette free play, in a safe and secure environment.
+And when you do, make sure you play at a reputable casino like LeoVegas for the best possible experience.

 Playing the game is as easy as taking a guess.
 That’s what the game is all about, in it’s simplest form.
 Drop a little ball, in a little wheel (Roulette is French for "Little wheel") with numbered pockets and try to predict the outcome while wagering money on it.
 Getting the hang of all the different types of bets and such is a different ballgame, and that's what this guide is for.

 Let's dive into it!

 In a nutshell, a game of roulette plays out like this:

 - "Place your bets" announcement.

 - You and other players place chips (stake) on the table in sections that correspond to your guesses.

 - Wait for the ball to come to a halt in one of the numbered pockets.